 1. Plan your time

 The worst thing you can do this exam period is leave all your revision to the last minute!
-While it can seem quite daunting to fit in all your studying for different subjects, a revision timetable will help to keep you organised.
+While it may seem quite daunting to fit into all your studying for different subjects, a revision timetable will help to keep you organized.
 The earlier you can start your revision the better as the more topics you can cover the more prepared you will be for the big day!
-The old saying "the more you put in the more you get out" describes the exam season perfectly, begin today and you'll thank yourself on the exam day.
+The old saying "the more you put in the more you get out" describe the exam season perfectly, start today and you'll thank yourself on the exam day.

 2. Know the syllabus

 Your teachers or lecturers will be following a course syllabus that outlines everything you have to learn for the exams, and this is one of the most important documents you will need this exam season.
-You will be able to create study plans and notes based on the syllabus and will ensure that you don't miss any important topics out of your revision.
+You will be able to create study plans and notes based on the syllabus and ensure that you do not miss any important topics in your revision.

 3. Use past papers

 The more familiar you are with the style of exam questions, the more comfortable you will feel on exam day.
-So ask your teachers and tutors for some of the exam papers that have been used in previous years, or even search online and you should find some useful resources.
-Chances are over the years there have been some similar questions to some that will appear on your exam, so if you practise these and have an idea of what you should be writing about the better you will perform!
+So ask your teachers and tutors for some of the exam papers that have been used in previous years, or just search online and you should find some useful resources.
+Chances are over the years there have been some similar questions to some that will appear on your exam, so if you practice these and have an idea or what you should be writing about the better you will perform!